Deepti1206/deepti1206.github.io/docs/index.md

 # City health services impact on public health in US
 *by Deepti Vijay Khandagale*

 Health is the most impotant aspect of life.
-Focussing on the healthy lifestyle and maintaining a good health is a need.
-As
+Recognizing health as a paramount aspect of life, this study emphasizes the significance of fostering a healthy lifestyle and maintaining robust public health measures to enhance the overall quality of life.

 ## Background